t54-labs/t54-labs-docs/docs/Risk & Fraud (Trustline)/x402-secure-quickstart.md

 ### What x402-secure Adds

-* Agent SDK for trace collection (OpenAI today; LangChain and AutoGPT next)
+* Agent SDK for trace collection
 * Facilitator proxy aligned with the x402 payment protocol
 * Liability protection for both agent developers and service providers
 * Production-grade proxy integrated with Trustline’s real-time risk layer